 The Ca2+ Tsunami in COVID Infected Cardiomyocytes

-…pathoanatomical substrate for aberrant electrophysiological activity, electro-mechanical dysfunction and fatal arrhythmia.
+…pathoanatomical substrate for aberrant electrophysiological activity, electro-mechanical dysfunction, and fatal arrhythmia.

-Additionally, they found that the altered electro-physiology in the infected cells were marked by prolonged action potentials, delayed after polarizations, and erratic beating frequency e.g. notable dysrhythmia.
+Additionally, they found that the altered electro-physiology in the infected cells was marked by prolonged action potentials, delayed after polarizations, and erratic beating frequency e.g. notable dysrhythmia.
 Importantly, they observed a pathological calcium (Ca2+) flux, which they describe as ‘tsunami-like waves’.

 We suggest that SARS-CoV-2 spike glycoprotein-induced membrane changes directly injure CMs [cardiomyocytes], heightening cardiac arrhythmia risk even at low viral load and in the absence of widespread lymphocytic myocarditis-mediated tissue destruction.

 The low viral load and the Ca2+ tsunami are what struck me most.
 Could it be that in some individuals, who are predisposed either genetically or epigenetically, the virus preferentially affects heart cells largely bypassing the lungs?
 In this case, a low viral load would be sufficient to cause problems, particularly, if the mechanism identified in this case holds.
-While it is clear that viral infused cardiomyocytes would wreak havoc on the electrical potential of the heart, a sudden influx of calcium, well, that could be deadly, particularly if, as the report suggests, the cardiomyocytes are fused together.
+While it is clear that viral-infused cardiomyocytes would wreak havoc on the electrical potential of the heart, a sudden influx of calcium, well, that could be deadly, particularly if, as the report suggests, the cardiomyocytes are fused.
 The electrical potential would quickly overwhelm the cells’ ability to re-establish rhythm.

 COVID, Calcium, and Cardiac Function

 Backing up just a bit, the activity of cells like the cardiomyocytes, neurons, and muscles, is dependent upon a tightly choreographed series of changes in ion flux.
 See figure 1.
 With stimulus, sodium (Na+) channels open and Na+ floods the cell.
 This is the action potential mentioned above.
 Immediately following Na+, potassium (K+) channels open and K+ flows out, slowly at first and then more quickly as more channels open, and with it, Ca2+ comes rushing into the cell.
-The outflow of potassium prevents additional repolarization for a brief period while the buildup Ca2+ feedbacks and eventually closes the Ca2+ channels.
+The outflow of potassium prevents additional repolarization for a brief period while the buildup of Ca2+ feedbacks and eventually closes the Ca2+ channels.
 All of this happens within milliseconds and is highly regulated.
 If the timing is off or any of these ions are out of balance, arrhythmias develop.

 Of these ions, it is the Ca2+ influx that is responsible for signal transduction, for setting into motion pathways that tell the cell how to respond to external and internal stimuli.
 As such, calcium homeostasis is of critical importance for cell function.
-A rapid influx of supraphysiological levels of Ca2+, as was evidenced in the study above, would induce a hyper-contractible state, disturb the timing of the electrical signals and eventually, completely overwhelm the capacity to clear the excess, invoking apoptotic and necrotic death pathways depending upon mitochondrial ATP availability.
-Each of these markers have been found in the COVID infected heart.
+A rapid influx of supraphysiological levels of Ca2+, as was evidenced in the study above, would induce a hyper-contractible state, disturb the timing of the electrical signals, and eventually, completely overwhelm the capacity to clear the excess, invoking apoptotic and necrotic death pathways depending upon mitochondrial ATP availability.
+Each of these markers has been found in the COVID-infected heart.
 These same disturbances may be also found in a condition called wet beriberi – thiamine deficiency that affects the heart.
-Similarly, cardiomyopathy, dyspnea (breathlessness) and elevated troponin, other common findings attributed to the COVID heart, are also associated with cardiac beriberi.
+Similarly, cardiomyopathy, dyspnea (breathlessness), and elevated troponin, other common findings attributed to the COVID heart, are also associated with cardiac beriberi.
 Given my research on thiamine deficiency/beriberi, I cannot help but wonder if what we are seeing in COVID heart patients is some manifestation of the same process.

-Although electro-chemical research on both COVID and thiamine deficient myocardial function is lacking, as much of the research appears to focus on gross morphological changes mediated by inflammatory infiltrates, and we do not know if the Ca2+ tsunami identified in the aforementioned study is common across both disease processes, it is logically possible.
+Although electrochemical research on both COVID and thiamine deficient myocardial function is lacking, as much of the research appears to focus on gross morphological changes mediated by inflammatory infiltrates, and we do not know if the Ca2+ tsunami identified in the aforementioned study is common across both disease processes, it is logically possible.
 Inasmuch as mitochondria provide the energy substrate that permits contraction and relaxation of the cardiomyocyte as well as Ca2+ management and sequestration, mitochondrial function may sit at the nexus of virally mediated cardiac events.
 To the extent that thiamine is critical for each of the key pathways involved in ATP production, insufficiency would impair these actions.
 And finally, since mitochondrial fitness is unique to the individual, this might explain why, even when there is clearly visible cardiac damage, symptom expression is mild or absent altogether in some individuals but deadly in others.
-This may be what is happening with athletes who are COVID positive and display limited symptomology, but develop myocarditis.
+This may be what is happening with athletes who are COVID positive and display limited symptomology but develop myocarditis.
 This may have been the case with me as well.
 Again though, without proper testing, this is speculation on my part.
-Nevertheless, Ca2+ tsunami aptly describes a potential underlying mechanism for what I experienced.
+Nevertheless, the Ca2+ tsunami aptly describes a potential underlying mechanism for what I experienced.

 If this turns out to be correct, the questions then become 1) why does COVID preferentially affect the heart and not the lungs in some individuals, 2) are the mitochondria the determining factor of severity and survival, and if so, 3) are there things we can do to support the mitochondria and maximize survival?
 While I do not know the answer to question 1, I have argued from the beginning of this pandemic that the determining factor in COVID morbidity and mortality comes down to mitochondrial fitness.
 To the extent mitochondrial fitness is determined by nutrient availability, thiamine especially, the answer to question 3, is yes, we can do something to improve outcomes.
 In a subsequent post, I will explore these questions more closely.